dsindex/segm-lstm/README.md

 ```
 - training speed is very slow despite of using GPU.
   how make it faster? what about using word2vec(character-based)?
+  and more batch_size?
+- increasing batch_size
+  some tricky code works are needed
 - using a pretrained word embedding
   https://codedump.io/share/GsajBJMQJ50P/1/using-a-pre-trained-word-embedding-word2vec-or-glove-in-tensorflow
 ```